flameshot-org/flameshot-org.github.io/README.md

 ## building the website locally

-It is essential that you buil the website locally on your computer (it would take about 1 second) to check if the changes you have made are correctly getting converted to HTML.
+It is essential that you build the website locally on your computer (it would take about 1 second) to check if the changes you have made are correctly getting converted to HTML.
 Typically typos can mess things up.
 To build the website, you first need to install [zola](https://www.getzola.org/) (the static website generator that we use for this website), and then follow these steps:

 - Navigate to the root directory of the cloned repository